gillianlaming/Chatroom/README.md

 # README #

+###ISSUES:
+- enter, leave, enter again, leave, enter again -- nothing displays
+- leaving a room does not remove the user from the list
+- somehow leaving a room adds the first user to the top of the list?

 ###Todos:

-##HI YES I MERGED SO ALL NEW ISSUES NOW YAY!

-####ISSUES:
-- doing multiple things. e.g. entering, leaving, entering again, sending a message, weird shit starts happening
-- multiple tabs is alllll fucked up

 ######Gillian:
 - if a user closes tab w/o leaving room, idk how to deal w that w/r/t database
-- throw error if username already exists (!!!!!!!!)
 - slide into dms
 - if room is private, we need a dialog box for password, and then pass that to sql
 - if a user wants to enter a room that is private, dialog box to submit password and then check that w the sql
 - chat creators

 ######Leela:
-- remove users from database whsen they leave the site!!
+- remove users from database when they leave the site!!
-- if a user's username isn't unique, there will be hella errors (we need to iterate thru sql and alert if the username already exists)

 ######later to dos:
 - rooms can be password protected (have a pop up window when you enter a room, but css must be working at this point)